-- 1. "Sexual Harassment": Under the federal Title IX regulations, sexual harassment includes the following conduct on the basis of sex which takes place within the context of the school district's education programs and activities: - a.
-"Quid pro quo" sexual harassment by a school employee: Conditioning a school aid, benefit or service (such as a better grade or a college recommendation) on an individual's participation in unwelcome sexual conduct; - b.
-"Hostile environment" sexual harassment: Unwelcome conduct based on sex that a reasonable person would determine is so severe, pervasive and objectively offensive that it effectively denies an individual's equal access to the school district's education programs and activities; or - c.
-Sexual assault, dating violence, domestic violence and stalking as these terms are defined in federal laws. - 2.
-"Report": Under the Title IX regulations, any individual may make a report of sexual harassment involving a student, whether the individual is the alleged victim or not.
-School employees are required to report possible incidents of sexual harassment involving a student.
+- "Title IX sexual harassment": Under the federal Title IX regulations, sexual harassment includes the following conduct on the basis of sex which takes place within the context of the school district's education programs and activities: - a.
+"Quid pro quo" sexual harassment by a school employee: Conditioning a school aid, benefit or service (such as a promotion or favorable evaluation) on an individual's participation in unwelcome sexual conduct; - b.
+"Hostile environment" sexual harassment: Unwelcome conduct based on sex that a reasonable person would determine is so severe, pervasive and objectively offensive that it effectively denies an individual's equal access to the school district's education programs and activities; or - 78 c.
+Sexual assault, dating violence, domestic violence and stalking as these terms are defined in federal laws.

+- 2. "Report": Under the Title IX regulations, any individual may make a report of sexual harassment involving an employee, whether the individual is the alleged victim or not.
 A report must be made to the Human Rights Officer/Title IX Coordinator.
-A report triggers certain actions by the HRO/Title IX Coordinator for the alleged victim of sexual harassment, but an investigation is not conducted unless a "Formal Complaint" (as defined below) is filed. - 3.
-"Formal Complaint": Under the Title IX regulations, the alleged victim of sexual harassment can file a written complaint that triggers the complaint procedure in Section 3 of ACAA-R. Only a student and/or their parent/legal guardian (and in certain circumstances, the HRO/Title IX Coordinator) may file a formal complaint. - 4.
-"Student": For the purposes of this procedure, a student an individual who is enrolled or participating in the school district's education programs and activities, or is attempting to enroll or participate.
+A report triggers certain actions by the District Title IX Coordinator for the alleged victim of sexual harassment, but an investigation is not conducted unless a "Formal Complaint" is filed. - 87 3.
+"Formal Complaint": Under Title IX, the alleged victim of sexual harassment can file a written 88 complaint that triggers the complaint procedure in Section 3 of ACAB-R. Only a school employee (and 89 in certain circumstances, Title IX Coordinator) may file a formal complaint. - 91 4.
+"Employee": For the purpose of this procedure, "employee" means an applicant for employment or a current employee of the school district.

 Section 2.
-Unlawful Discrimination/Harassment Complaint Procedure
+Discrimination/Harassment Complaint Procedure